 Natural varicose vein treatment

 If you spend any time researching varicose veins online, you’ll find many lotions, supplements, and natural remedies claiming to cure varicose veins and spider veins.
-So, will we be suggesting any of them as best treatments in 2021?
+So, will we be suggesting any of them as best treatments?
 No. Why?
 They don’t work.

 Most claims about nutritional supplements helping to relieve the symptoms of varicose veins are flavonoids (food extracts) like Grape Seed Extract, Horse Chestnut Extract, Pot Marigold, Prickly Ash, and Butcher’s Broom Root.
 However, a systematic review of studies found that there is little-to-no efficacy of these supplements on the symptoms of varicose veins, and they are certainly not a permanent treatment for diseased veins.